Tips For Taking On DSS Tenants

 So be warned, when things turn sour; don’t expect much help from the Housing Benefit Office.
 They’ll try their hardest to home people, but once those people are homed, they pretty much wipe their hands with them.

 Don’t believe me?
-Here’s more from people over at the thisismoney forums, bitching about the shitty nature of the Social Housing team.
+Here’s more from people over at the thisismoney forums (link removed because thread has been removed from their forum), bitching about the shitty nature of the Social Housing team.

 Request for the rent get sent direct to you, not the tenant